Recommendations & Conclusions

 Crisis events can have short- and long-term effects on people’s mental health, but civil society groups told us NHS support is minimal or short-term, despite greater support being likely to help people deal more successfully with trauma.
 Rural health providers suggested only limited local planning takes place with no extra …

-Government response.
 The government outlined existing guidance, partnerships with charities, and multi-agency coordination through Local Resilience Forums for mental health support during emergencies.
-It stated there are no plans for a dedicated funding stream for rural mental health needs, though Defra and …
+It stated there are no plans for a dedicated funding stream for rural mental health needs, though Defra and DHSC recognise the need for …

 23